Definition of bullseye in English:

 - The retail sector in Swindon looks to have scored a bullseye during the January sales.

 - Sale's Barry Bowman hit the bullseye in the Mersey Junior Championship at Withington where he carded a 67 off his 18 handicap.

 - He may have struggled to middle the ball in the early part of his innings yesterday, but he hit the bullseye almost every time this morning as he darted to his 180.

-2A large, hard round peppermint sweet.
+2A large, round, hard peppermint-flavored candy.

 - My lifelong enthusiasm for cheap sweets stems, I fancy, from the fact that, when I was in rompers, our allowance was only about four ounces of bullseyes and gobstoppers a week.

 - Favourite sweets of past times, such as humbugs and bullseyes, are produced this way.